grafana/grafana/docs/sources/dashboards/create-reports/index.md

      - Select an orientation for the report: **Portrait** or **Landscape**.
      - Select a layout for the generated report: **Simple** or **Grid**.
 The simple layout renders each panel as full-width across the PDF.
 The grid layout renders the PDF with the same panel arrangement and width as the source dashboard.
      - Click **Preview PDF** to view a rendered PDF with the options you selected.
-     - Move the **Zoom** slider if you want to zoom in or zoom out the panels in the PDF.
+     - Move the **Zoom** slider to zoom in or zoom out the panels in the PDF.
 1. Schedule report.
    - Enter scheduling information.
 Options vary depending on the frequency selected.
 1. Enter report information.
 All fields are required unless otherwise indicated.